basiliscos/cpp-rotor/docs/Patterns.md

 }
 ~~~

-It should noted, that subscription request is regular `rotor` message, i.e. no any order
+It should noted, that subscription request is regular `rotor` message, i.e. sequence
+of arrival of messages is undefined as soon as they are generated in different places;
-delivery guaranties; hence, an observer might be subscired *too late*, while the original
+hence, an observer might be subscired *too late*, while the original
 messages has already been delivered to original recipient and the observer "misses" the
 message.
 See the pattern below how to synronize actors.